JJAnalytics/Production-Inventory-Insights/README.md

 <a href="https://github.com/JJAnalytics/Production-Inventory-Insights/blob/main/ebay_mens_perfume.csv">Dataset</a>

 ## Questions (KPIs)
--What brands are seeing an increase in popularity?
+- What brands are seeing an increase in popularity?

--Which brands have the most unsold inventory compared to their sales?
+- Which brands have the most unsold inventory compared to their sales?

--How can production be optimized to align with changing sales trends?
+- How can production be optimized to align with changing sales trends?

 <a href="https://github.com/JJAnalytics/Production-Inventory-Insights/blob/main/Screenshot%202025-01-27%20201433.png">View Dashboard</a>

 ## Cleaning & Transformation Of Dataset
--Correct data types.
+- Correct data types.

--Removed null & missing values.
+- Removed null & missing values.

--Removed Duplicates & inconsistent data.
+- Removed Duplicates & inconsistent data.

--Created New Columns.
+- Created New Columns.

--Rename Columns.
+- Rename Columns.

 <a href="https://github.com/JJAnalytics/Production-Inventory-Insights/blob/main/DCT.png">Clean & Transformation Process</a>